Hood River Outrigger Canoe Club Safety Pledge -Mandatory to Follow

 TIPS:

 When canoe flips try to roll out of boat cleanly and, if necessary, swim under or around canoe to ama side.
-Hold ama down from ama side as #4 climbs over upside down hull.
-Once someone starts bailing steady canoe by having one or two crew hold down ama while still in the water.
+Hold ama down from ama side

 The success or failure of righting a canoe is primarily determined by how quickly you can right a flipped boat.
 The faster the better as it will come back over with less water if you can do it quickly.
 If the first attempt ends up with the boat having too much water (above the seats) flip it back and try again.
 A goal would be to practice enough that you can right a canoe in 15 seconds, with the canoe substantially bailed (perhaps 2 paddlers finishing the bailing while others are paddling) and all paddlers back in and paddling within 30 seconds.

 We hold an annual pool Huli drill which gives you the time to practice but it is always good to check out videos as well.
 There are quite a few videos on YouTube that highlight different methods of Huli recovery.
-Below is one that we refer to and to get you started.
-Click on the photo to start the video.

 Hood River Outrigger Canoe Club is a 501(c)3 all volunteer non-profit organization